Supporting your child through bullying

 - Distress after using phones or tablets

 These signs are not universal, and can indicate other things.
 If you notice a change in your child, create time and space to gently ask how things are going, what they are enjoying/not enjoying and any ways you can help.

 If you think your child is being bullied

 It is horrible if you suspect your child is being bullied but you will get through this with the right support.
 Stay calm and reassure your child that together you will sort this out.

-Create space to talk.
 We all lead busy hectic lives but children need you to be there if they are going to tell you what’s going on.
-Sometime a direct question works, but other times it may be helpful to go for a walk, a drive or out for food together and gently ask how they are feeling about life and school.
+Sometimes a direct question works, but other times it may be helpful to go for a walk, a drive or out for food together and gently ask how they are feeling about life and school.
 Really listen.
 Watch their body language and if they don’t open up on that occasion keep creating opportunities until they’re ready.
 Remember your child will want to protect you, so it may be that they are more willing to open up to other family and friends.
 This is very normal and it's worth considering who else they might be willing to speak to.

 What if they are being bullied?

 Let your child know this is not their fault, that they can get through this, and together you will sort it out.

-Record.
 Make a note of what has happened where, with who, for how long, and the impact it had on your child.
 Then keep a diary of events.
 You could use the Kidscape log and school contact record, a simple way to ensure that each bullying incident is recorded.